google/pytype/docs/typing_faq.md

 This FAQ refers to "pytype" rather than "python" because typing semantics in the python world are a property of the type checker rather than of the language.
 There are several python type checkers, and while they do aim for consistency with the relevant PEPs, they do not behave identically.
+For more information, check out:

+* A [PyCon lightning talk][lightning-talk] comparing pytype and mypy, another popular type checker.
+The slides are [here][lightning-talk-slides].
+* A more detailed written discussion in a [Lobste.rs post][lobsters-comment].
-See, for instance, [this paper][type-system-paper] detailing pytype and mypy's differing views of python's type system.
+* A [paper][type-system-paper] detailing pytype and mypy's differing views of python's type system.

 As the primary open source type checker, [mypy] tends to de facto define the semantics of what people think of as "python typing" in areas not formally